 If you discover that the perfect apartment is just upstairs or down the hallway, keep the following points in mind before you go ahead with transferring apartments:

 - Let the landlord know you're interested in a transfer.
 Find out the procedure and what's required.
 For example, will you sign a new lease or amend your current one?
 Do you need to go through a new round of tenant screening?
-Will your assigned parking space need to change?
+If you have one, will your assigned parking space need to change?
 Will you owe more as a security deposit, or will you be due a partial refund?

 - Expect to cancel and set up new utility accounts.
 Even if you're moving to the apartment next door, keep in mind that you'll still need to set up new accounts as if you moved several blocks away.
 It might seem like a pain, but unfortunately, there are no shortcuts in this regard when transferring apartments.

 - Notify others of the address change.
-It might be as small as a single letter or number being different, but if you move, you'll have a change of address, and so you'll need to let the post office know.
+It might be as small as a single letter or number that's different, but if you move, you'll have a change of address.
+You'll need to let the post office know.
 Also, be sure to inform credit card companies and others of the change.
-Let the mail carrier, as well as your old apartment's new tenant, know that if something should come for you, that you're still in the building but at the new apartment.
+Let the mail carrier, as well as your old apartment's new tenant, know that if something should come for you, you're still in the building but at the new apartment.
 Tell friends and family about your new address through a quick e-mail or formal moving announcement.